 and

 with $q_{i}\in{u,d,s}$ being the net flavor content and $p_{i}$ the four-momentum of prehadron $i$.
-The function $g$ is some Gaussian smoothing kernel (see \cite{werner:2023-epos4-micro} for more details).
+The function $g$ is some Gaussian smoothing kernel (see Ref. \cite{werner:2023-epos4-micro} for more details).
 The Lorentz transformation into the comoving frame provides the energy density $\varepsilon$ and the flow velocity components $v^{i}$, which will be used as the initial condition for a hydrodynamical evolution \cite{Werner:2013tya,Karpenko_2014}.
 This is based on the hypothesis that equilibration happens rapidly and affects essentially the space components of the energy-momentum tensor.

-In Fig. \ref{energy-density}, I show the energy density at the initial proper-time $\tau_{0}$ as a function of the transverse coordinate $r$ for different centralities (defined via impact parameter) in PbPb collisions at 5.02 ATeV (upper plot) and in AuAu collisions at 200 AGeV (lower plot).
+In Fig. \ref{energy-density}, I show the energy density at the initial proper time $\tau_{0}$ as a function of the transverse coordinate $r$ for different centralities (defined via impact parameter) in PbPb collisions at 5.02 TeV (upper plot) and in AuAu collisions at 200 GeV (lower plot).
 The blue dashed lines represent the freeze-out energy density.
 For each event, one determines (based on the energy density distribution) the event plane angle $\psi$ and rotates the system accordingly (to have after rotation event plane angles zero).
-The plots in Fig. \ref{energy-density} represent averages over such rotated events, the full lines correspond to azimuthal angles $\phi=0$, the dotted lines to $\phi=\pi/2$.
+The plots in Fig. \ref{energy-density} represent averages over such rotated events, the solid lines correspond to azimuthal angles $\phi=0$, tand the dotted lines to $\phi=\pi/2$.
 The difference between the two lines reflects the azimuthal asymmetry.
 Even in peripheral PbPb collisions, there is some core production, and one gets actually an energy density of about $\mathrm{4-5\,GeV/fm^{3}}$ for 70-80\% centrality, but the radial extension is small, and the lifetime as well.
 The numerical values in $\mathrm{fm/c}$ used for $\tau_{0}$ are between 1 (peripheral) and 1.5 (central) for PbPb and always 1 for AuAu.